-Dental implants require that a root form be surgically implanted into your jawbone.
-For some patients, however, they no longer have enough jawbone to adequately support the implant.
+Dental implants are surgically implanted into your jawbone.
+Some patients, however, no longer have enough jawbone to adequately support the implant.
 When that happens, the traditional treatment has been bone grafting.

 If you’re in need of dental implants, you may call our office to schedule an appointment or click here to request an appointment online.
 Dr. Burba will go over your case and help determine the best treatment option for you.